Consistency conditions for brane tilings: 3-Calabi-Yau property

 There is a natural basis for the underlying vector space of $E$ given by the elements $1_a$, for $a\in E(Q)$.\smallbreak $R$ is a sub-algebra of $A_F$ and inherits a natural $G_1$-grading.
 Furthermore we give $E$ a $G_1$-grading by setting the grade of $1_a$ to be the grade of $[a]$, considered as an element of $A_F$. \smallbreak Next, to each edge $a\in E(Q)$ we associate an $R$-bimodule $E^*_a$.
 This has underlying vector space $\mathbb{C}$, and

 We define

 There is a natural basis for the underlying vector space of $E^*$ given by elements denoted $1_a^*$, where $1_a^*\in E_a^*$.
-This $R$-bimodule has a $G_1$-grading given by setting the grade of $1_a^*$ to be the grade $[\omega_a^{br}]$.\smallbreak Finally we define a graded $R$-bimodule $L$.
+This $R$-bimodule has a $G_1$-grading given by setting the grade of $1_a^*$ to be given by the path $\omega_a^{br}$.\smallbreak Finally we define a $G_1$ graded $R$-bimodule $L$.
 As an \textit{ungraded} $R$-bimodule this is isomorphic to $R$.
-We shift the grading by setting the grade of the copy of $1_i$ in $L$, for some vertex $i\in V(Q)$, to be the $G_1$-grade $[\omega_i]$.\medbreak We must now show that the sequence
+We shift the grading by setting the grade of the copy of $1_i$ in $L$, for some vertex $i\in V(Q)$, to be given by the path $\omega_i$.\medbreak We must now show that the sequence

 of Proposition 5.1.9 of \cite{ginz} is exact (where we define $A:=A_F$), if and only if the complexes of (\ref{res1}) are quasi-isomorphic to $S_i$, for each $i$.
 It is known that the sequence (\ref{ginzcomplex}) is exact at every place, except possibly at the first two nonzero places.
 The injectivity of the map $j$ is proved in \cite{MR}, using consistency.
 From the gradings we have endowed on the bimodules $E$, $E^*$ and $L$, this is a complex of $G_1$-graded $A$-bimodules.
 Denote the complex (\ref{ginzcomplex}) by $L^{\bullet}$.
 Since there is only one position in which $L^{\bullet}$ may have nontrivial homology, we deduce that